 If you are not authorized to enter the safe deposit box of the decedent, you may petition for the appointment of a special administrator to open the safe deposit box by filing a Petition for Appointment of Special Administrator to Enter Safe Deposit Box and Order.

 File a petition for standard probate, and follow the procedure set forth in Superior Court, Probate Division Rule 403(a)(4).
 See Filing Standard Probate Proceedings in the District of Columbia.

 The Probate Division keeps wills forever as a permanent part of the public legal record.
 The will is kept in the Probate Division for a period of 10 years from the date of filing.
 After 10 years, it is archived permanently.

 If the Probate Division copies a will for you, it will cost 50¢ per page.
 If you wish to visit the Probate Division to copy the will yourself, you may do so at the public copier at a cost of 25¢ per page.

 Letters of Administration are the formal document issued by the Court after a petition for probate is filed and the Court issues an order opening the estate and appointing a personal representative.
 When a personal representative is appointed in a large estate proceeding, 12 original Letters of Administration are included in the materials sent to the personal representative or counsel for use in administering the estate.
 Additional Letters may be ordered by the personal representative or counsel at a cost of $1.00 each.
-To request appointment as personal representative, see Filing for the Administration of a Decedent’s Estate (ADM) in the District of Columbia.

 If a nominated personal representative does not wish to serve, he/she can file a Renunciation.